collinskirui/DevOps/jenkins/README.md

 </p>

-**At this point, you have completed a successful installation of Jenkins on your VM**
+**At this point, you have completed a successful installation of Jenkins on your VM** :+1: :sparkles: :tada: :octocat:

-GitHub  emoji!
-:+1: :sparkles: :tada: :octocat:

 ## Contributing